International Organization FAQs

 2. Where can I find a list of recognized International Organizations within the meaning of the International Organization Immunities Act (59 Stat.
 669)?

-You can view the list of international organizations in section (c) of the linked page from the Code of Federal Regulations (CFR).
+Scroll down to section (c) of the linked page from the Code of Federal Regulations (CFR).

 - Students in F-1 status